universal-ctags/ctags/docs/man/ctags-incompatibilities.7.rst

 Language name defined with ``--langdef=name`` option ....................................................................................

-The characters you can use are more restricted than Exuberant-ctags.
+The characters you can use are more restricted than Exuberant Ctags.
 For more details, see the description of ``--langdef=name`` in :ref:`ctags-optlib(7) <ctags-optlib(7)>`.

 Obsoleting ``--<LANG>-kinds`` option